In this tutorial, we will look at how to configure the Raspberry Pi firewall with UFW.

 Please keep in mind that in a worst-case scenario, you can always hook up your Raspberry Pi to a monitor and disable the firewall to gain access (if you normally run it headless).

-Raspberry Pi Firewall Configuration with UFW
+How to Configure the Raspberry Pi Firewall with UFW

 Before we get started, there are a few things that are important to understand.

 - Rules are created for TCP and UDP using IPv4 and IPv6.
 You should only create TCP or UDP rules based on the protocol that the service is using.

 - Every person will have different firewall rules depending on what you’re using your Raspberry Pi for.

 - UFW is disabled by default (after installing).
 It must be enabled after configuration to use it.

 - A deny-all rule is created by default, meaning that if an allow rule isn’t created, traffic will be denied by default.
 Create UFW “allow” rules for all services you’re using on your Raspberry Pi.